Azure/gitops-connector/README.md

 - [HLD based CI/CD Pipeline with GitOps connector](https://github.com/kaizentm/cloud-native-ops/blob/master/docs/cicd-hld-pipeline.md)
 - [GitOps with GitHub and Flux v2](https://github.com/kaizentm/cloud-native-ops/blob/master/docs/azdo-gitops-githubfluxv2.md)

+## Motivation

+One of the biggest challenges in GitOps is observability.
+When a CI/CD pipeline orchestrates the deployment process by manipulating manifests in the repository, the real deployment is handled by a GitOps operator.
+When it happens, how it goes and when it finishes, successfully or not, we don't know.
+Neither does the CI/CD pipeline.
+To build a multistage CD pipeline there must be a backward connection from a GitOps operator to CI/CD orchestrator that reports the deployment state/result so the CD pipeline can proceed with testing, notifying, deploying to next environment.

+Partly this challenge can be addressed by leveraging notifications components of GitOps operators such as [FluxCD Notification Controller](https://fluxcd.io/docs/components/notification/) and [ArgoCD Notifications](https://argocd-notifications.readthedocs.io/en/stable/).
+It's possible to configure basic notifications from Flux/ArgoCD to Azure DevOps/GitHub so the deployment phases are reflected with the Git Commit status in the repo.

+### So why cannot we "just" use the existing notification functionality of Argo/Flux events?

+The thing is that "basic" is not enough.

+What we need:
+  - A CD pipeline (e.g. Azure Pipeline) creates a PR to the manifests repo (e.g. GitHub) and waits until it's merged and deployment is finished.
+When the deployment is finished we need to find out which PR caused this deployment and invoke an Azure Pipelines API to notify a corresponding pipeline run to resume or fail.
+  - In Git Commit status we want to see more details on what resources have been applied and what resources didn't pass the health check.

+We can't do what we need just by configuring notifications in FluxCD/ArgoCD.
+To implement the logic of what we need we want to write some code and run it somewhere.
+We need some freedom in getting out of the boundaries of what is "out-of-the-box" in FluxCD/ArgoCD and extending it with custom logic to build a comprehensive CD flow with Azure Pipelines and/or GitHub actions.
+At the same time we want to keep pipelines simple and not dependent on underlying GitOps operator.
+Hence, the GitOps connector.

+### Why cannot we enhance ArgoCD/FluxCD notification functionality to achieve the same?

+Actually we can.
+But should we?
+The GitOps connector decouples ArgoCD/FluxCD from GitHub/Azure DevOps.
+It reduces dependencies serving as a glue between them.
+Think of GitOps connector as of an extension of FluxCD/ArgoCD (one for both) for Microsoft/GitHub products and maintained by Microsoft.
+When we want to build same CI/CD flow with another GitOPs operator, we will update the connector keeping the same pipelines setup.
+When we want to enrich look-n-feel of Git Commit status or use a new feature in Azure DevOps / GitHub we will update the connector without touching FluxCD/ArgoCD at all.
+Hence, the GitOps connector.

 ## GitOps operators

 The GitOps Connector supports the following Git Ops operators: